Tuesday, Thursday & Friday 10:00 to 22:00

 Output: 3000 HL

 Founded in 1783, the Kaiser family is very much still running this small unassuming village brewery.
-The interior is surprisingly quite updated but it’s a true local nonetheless with the old brewer still serving the beers, albeit a bit slowly.
 If you’re using public transportation, it might be a good idea to start paying way in advance or if only having one beer, to pay on getting the beer.

 It was a cold midweek day in December on our visit but could see that the outside seating area would be the place to enjoy your beer if the weather was fine.
 As it was, we were the only non-locals in a quiet pub so only had a couple beers and a mixed meat plate before heading to Zehendner in Mönchsambach.
 The food and Pils were quite good but the real surprise was the Festbier, which was excellent.

 It took a few years but I finally got back to Kaiser for a more leisurely visit and to enjoy their outside seating area.
 I’d spent the previous day, a warm sunny one, in the Kellers in nearby Burgebrach and Ampferbach.
 I decided to hike over to Grasmannsdorf via the Windeck ruin and catch the bus from there back to Bamberg.
 The weather wasn’t anything like the previous day but I was determined to sit outside.
 I had over two hours “to kill” but when you’re at a great brewpub with three beers to try, that’s a lot better than being rushed!
 I was happy to find their Ur-Trunk on tap.
 This had been replaced by their amazing Festbier on my previous winter visit.
 I decided on their Zwetchgenbames for something to nibble on over the course of my tastings.